Agnar22/PU/README.md

 * Python 3 and pip (can be installed from https://www.python.org/downloads)

 Then do the following steps:
-1. Open the CMD/terminal, navigate to a desired folder and clone the project to your computer with `git clone https://gitlab.stud.idi.ntnu.no/programvareutvikling-v19/gruppe-15.git`
+1. Open the CMD/terminal, navigate to a desired folder and clone the project to your computer with `git clone https://github.com/Agnar22/PU.git`
-2. Now navigate to the cloned directory by typing `cd gruppe-15` in command line
+2. Now navigate to the cloned directory by typing `cd PU` in command line
 3. **(Optional)** Create a virtual environment and activate it before step *5.*<br>
 *(Tip for PyCharm users):* Open this folder in PyCharm.
 Then File -> Settings -> Project interpreter -> add... -> choose python3
 5. Type `pip install -r requirements.txt` in command line (with the virtual environment activated `source envname/bin/activate`)